-In addition to this calculation of the deductible outstanding amounts as per sec.
-35.3 a) above, the current billing will also be automatically deducted from the respective accounts to ensure that the outstanding balance does not remain stagnant/increase month to month.
+35.4. a) above, the current billing will also be automatically deducted from the respective accounts to ensure that the outstanding balance does not remain stagnant/increase month to month.

-(c) Automatic Deductions will only be stayed in an instance where the employee/councilor enters into a formal payment arrangement with the Municipality; and

-(d) The above-mentioned formal arrangement must include the payment terms for the current billing, the excess of ninety (90) days arrears as well as any other accrued debt.
+b) Automatic Deductions will only be stayed in an instance where the employee/councilor enters into a formal payment arrangement with the Municipality; and c) The above-mentioned formal arrangement must include the payment terms for the current billing, the excess of ninety (90) days arrears as well as any other accrued debt.